jtroo/bacnet_parse/notes.md

+Current TODOs:
+* Figure out if I finished tag parsing or not (I think I did not)
+* Complete the parsing of a WHO-IS frame
+* Complete the parsing of an I-AM frame

 code below is from the bacnet stack - apdu handling summary of notes on PDU type:
 * confirmed request has non-trivial decoding to get service choice, data, request, etc.